BritishGeologicalSurvey/tactool/instructions.md

 ## Analysis Point Metadata and Settings

 When creating a new analysis point, any current metadata field values and analysis point settings will be applied to that new analysis point.
-Therefore analysis point metadata fields and settings should be selected before an analysis point is created.
+Therefore, analysis point metadata fields and settings should be selected before an analysis point is created.

 ### Metadata Fields